 Shoplifting can occur in any store, retail business, or establishment with merchandise for sale.
 Shoplifting is one of the most commonly prosecuted forms of theft in Arizona.

 You should avoid going back to the store after shoplifting without getting caught.
 There’s a possibility that the same employee could be working and recognize you.
 They could also put up your photo if they got footage of you on camera.
-Stores often share information about shoplifters with other businesses.
-The store where you shoplifted might share your photo with other retailers in the area.
+In addition, stores often share information about shoplifters with other businesses.
+As a result, the store where you shoplifted might share your photo with other retailers in the area.

 What Do I Do if the Police or Store Contact Me About Shoplifting?